rblancomi/TFM_RBMI/README.md

 #### 1.2.
 UbiNet presumed degrons
 >ubinet_degrons.ipynb

-Jupyter notebook with the code to collect the presumed degrons used by UbiNet to generate the PPMs motifs (used only in the last part of the UbiNet PWMs validation)
+Jupyter notebook with the code to collect the presumed degrons used by UbiNet to generate the PPMs motifs (used only in the last part of the UbiNet PWMs validation).

 ### 2. ELM-Manual database